 Summary: The myPSUP e-learning platform provides a basis for continuous capacity development, technical support and innovation in mobilizing a community of practice to spearhead action in slum upgrading.
-It comprises 12 courses covering UN-Habitat's methodology and approach for participatory slum upgrading, repository of reference materials and opportunities for networking, peer-to-peer learning and online webinars.
-Challenges addressed: Stakeholders at all levels of governance often lack access to global learning and exchange platforms on relevant topics such as slum upgrading.
+It comprises 12 courses covering UN-Habitat's methodology and approach for participatory slum upgrading, and is a repository of reference materials and opportunities for networking, peer-to-peer learning and online webinars.
+Challenges addressed: Local and regional governments often lack access to global learning and exchange platforms on relevant topics such as slum upgrading.
 The limited funding available and the changes in governance can create capacity gaps in effectively rolling out and implementing slum upgrading actions and addressing the intersectionality of the issue.
-What UN-Habitat can offer: The e-learning platform expands opportunities for capacity building and knowledge sharing at the national, regional and global levels, while reducing the costs usually associated with such activities, by providing readily accessible training materials.
-The resources hosted on the platform include courses on the fundamentals of participatory slum upgrading, repository of reference materials, case studies as well as materials for training for trainers.
-As a centre of excellence on urban issues, UN-Habitat has long-standing experience in providing capacity building, knowledge and technical assistance to partners building on its vast partnership network and central role in addressing slum upgrading in a participatory and inclusive way.

-The externing partorn of mysour's open to an who are wing to earn more adout lium upgrading.
-The course in this platform will help you understand the main hallenges of, and UN-Habitath approach to, slum upgrading, and gain in depth nowledge about relevant areas for the set up and the implementation of impactful terventions.
-La plateforme d'apprentissage en ligne de monPAB est ouverte à tous ceux qui souhaitent en Sevoir plus sur l'amélioration des bidonvilles.
-Les cours de cette plateforme vous aideront à comprendre les principaux défis et l'approche d'ONU-Habitat en matètre d'amélioration des bidonvilles et à acquierr une connaissance apprefondies sur les domaines perfinents pour la conception et la mise en œuvre d'interventions efficaces.
-Featured courses: the PSUP approach for participatory slum upgrading Cours présentés: l'approche du PPAB pour l'amélioration participative des bidonvilles Duration of support: This support is continuously available: UN-Habitat assists in setting up national or local knowledge hubs with the vision to become centres of knowledge and tools.
+E-learning Online Platform for Participatory Slum Upgrading. © UN-Habitat What UN-Habitat can offer.
+The e-learning platform expands opportunities for capacity building and knowledge sharing at the national, regional and global levels, while reducing the costs usually associated with such activities, by providing readily accessible training materials.
+The resources hosted on the platform include courses on the fundamentals of participatory slum upgrading, repository of reference materials, case studies as well as materials for training of trainers.
+As a centre of excellence on urban issues, UN-Habitat has extensive experience in providing capacity building, knowledge and technical assistance to partners, building on its vast partnership network and central role in addressing slum upgrading in a participatory and inclusive way.
+Duration of support: This support is continuously available: UN-Habitat assists in setting up national or local knowledge hubs with the vision to become centres of knowledge and tools.
 Global e-learning material are suited for local and national contexts as they are enriched by local examples and translated into local languages.
 It takes approximately one year to set up a knowledge hub.
 Previous applications: Capacity building is at the core of UN-Habitat's support to countries.
 This e-learning tool complements the overarching capacity building and technical support for slum upgrading, provided to diverse stakeholders at country level.
 It has proved instrumental in the response to the COVID-19 outbreak by facilitating knowledge and providing tools and opportunities for exchange in partner countries.
 TESTIMONY "The e-learning in the myPSUP platform is a very good initiative as it will enable us to have access to the materials before the workshops and at any time during the implementation.
-And as it is available online all the Country Team members will be able to access the contents easily."
-Mr. Jean Kouadio, BNETD, Côte d'Ivoire FOR FURTHER INFORMATION eLearning Platform for Participatory Slum Upgrading
+And, as it is available online, all the country team members will be able to access the contents easily."
+Mr. Jean Kouadio, Bureau national d'études techniques et de développement (BNETD, National Office of Technical Studies and Development), Côte d'Ivoire FOR FURTHER INFORMATION E-Learning Platform for Participatory Slum Upgrading